andrewaclear/space-jet/README.md

 # space-jet

-> SPACE JET by Andrew D'Amario © April 2021
+> by Andrew D'Amario © CSCB58 Project ~ April 2021

 space-jet is a sidescroller Assembly game written for the MIPS processor where you dodge astroids as you fly your jet through space.